websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

 To complete the Order Rule, you must implement the above methods.
 There are two utility methods added to get the order quantity and the minimum quantity configured in the Order Rule.
 The first overridden method is `evaluate()` and it checks if the current order passes the Order Rule or not.
 It returns true if it does and false otherwise.

-The second method is to retrieve the error message for orders that don't satisfy the Order Rule.
-It returns a String converted from a StringBuilder that contains all the terms.
-The third method returns the unique key and the last method returns the label that appears on the UI.
+The second method retrieves the error message for orders that don't satisfy the Order Rule.
+It returns a String converted from a `StringBuilder` that contains all the terms.
+The third method returns the unique key, and the last method returns the label that appears on the UI.

 There are two additional methods to get the minimum quantity of the Order Rule and the total order quantity.
 The first method is present in the utility class `X9K1MinimumQuantityUtil`.
 The second method is `_getOrderQuantity(CommerceOrder commerceOrder)`.
 It returns the total order quantity as a sum of individual product quantities in the order.